SystemFw/blog/content/staging/paxos-failures.md

    remember the last promised proposal number and last accepted proposal, and write those values to stable storage before issuing any replies.
-3. If the writer receives `promise(n, ...)` from a _majority_ of
-   storage servers, it proceeds to Phase 2.
+4. If the writer receives `promise(n, ...)` from all the storage servers it contacted, it proceeds to Phase 2.
 Otherwise if it times out, it will retry Phase 1 with a greater proposal number.

 **Phase 2**:
 1. The writer selects a value `v` to write to the WOR.
 If any of the